Dr Emma Creagh Ruth Willis

 - Dance theatre

-My scholarly research lies at the intersection of contemporary performance, spectatorship and ethics.
-I am interested in the role that theatre and theatricality play in our negotiations of subjectivity, community and responsibility in contemporary life.
+My research lies at the intersection of contemporary performance and dramaturgy, spectatorship and ethics, encompasses creative and scholarly practices and is interdisciplinary in character.
+Broadly, I investigate the roles that theatre and theatricality play in our negotiations of subjectivity, community and responsibility in contemporary life.

 Areas of expertise

 Drama, theatre, dancetheatre

 - Willis, E. C. (2019).
 Staging Trauma: Bodies in Shadow by Miriam Haughton [Book Reviews].
 Irish University Review, 49 (1), 195-198.
 10.3366/iur.2019.0392

 - Willis, E. C. (2019).
 ‘It’s just not right’ : Performing homelessness in Kalisolaite ‘Uhila’s Mo’ui tukuhausia.
 In P. Eckersall, H. Grehan (Eds.)
 The Routledge Companion to Theatre and Politics (pp. 143-146).
 London: Routledge.
 10.4324/9780203731055

 - Wake, C., & Willis, E. (2018).
 Politics, Performance, and Non-Participation.
 Performance Paradigm, 14, 1-9.
 Related URL.